algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 **Account's Likes/Match Data Flow**

 The account's likes will be managed in a dedicated database, linked with the user ID.
-The likes' system is only for candidates, that means "Likes" are companies' names (strings) the candidate liked.
+The likes' system is only for candidates, which means "Likes" are companies' names (strings) the candidate liked.

 When a candidate likes a company and the candidate's soft skills are similar enough to the company's expectations, a match occurs.
-Each time a candidate likes a company, once the company's name has been put in the database, we need to check if the candidate's soft skills match with the company's expectations.
+Each time a candidate likes a company, once the company's name has been put in the database, we need to check if the candidate's soft skills match the company's expectations.

 ![matchdiagram](https://github.com/algosup/2023-2024-project-5-flutter-team-1/assets/145991192/108c08c3-356c-4936-8057-05db9618cee0)